 Agricultural overlay report

 The creation of an agricultural overlay to manage productive agricultural land was recently raised by the government and included for investigation under the Plan Melbourne metropolitan strategy.
-We have provided a summary report of council views about the concept of an agricultural overlay.
+We have provided a summary report (PDF - 400KB) of council views about the concept of an agricultural overlay.
 The document draws on survey results gathered at the MAV’s November 2013 Rural Land Use Planning Forum and seeks to inform future development of government policy.

 Costs to councils of different settlement patterns